-The foregoing descriptions of all Options and PSU awards and the Form Award Agreements are summaries only, do not purport to be complete, and are qualified in their entirety by reference to the filed Form Award Agreements attached hereto as Exhibits 10.6, 10.14, 10.38 and 10.39.
+The foregoing descriptions of all Options and PSU awards and the Form Award Agreements are summaries only, do not purport to be complete, and are qualified in their entirety by reference to the filed Form Option Agreement and Form PSU Agreement attached hereto as Exhibit 10.7 and Exhibit 10.15, respectively.

-Short-Term Incentive Program: 2020 Teamshare
+Short-Term Incentive Program: 2019 Teamshare

-On March 17, 2020, the Committee approved the Company's 2020 short-term incentive bonus program applicable to the Company's named executive officers ("2020 Teamshare") on the terms and subject to the conditions set forth in the 2020 Teamshare bonus program document attached hereto as Exhibit 10.31.
+On March 20, 2019, the Committee approved the Company's 2019 short-term incentive bonus program applicable to the Company's named executive officers ("2019 Teamshare") on the terms and subject to the conditions set forth in the 2019 Teamshare bonus program document attached hereto as Exhibit 10.34.

-The Committee again selected adjusted EBIT as the Company-wide performance measure for 2020 Teamshare and established the target level of adjusted EBIT consistent with adjusted EBIT in the Company's fiscal year 2020 financial plan previously approved by the Board of Directors.
+The Committee again selected adjusted EBIT as the Company-wide performance measure for 2019 Teamshare and established the target level of adjusted EBIT consistent with adjusted EBIT in the Company's fiscal year 2019 financial plan previously approved by the Board of Directors in January 2019.
 The Committee determined that adjusted EBIT shall mean the Company's Operating Profit as calculated in accordance with United States generally accepted accounting principles, but shall exclude the impact of (a) any costs, fees and expenses directly related to the consideration, negotiation, preparation, or consummation of any asset sale, merger or other transaction that results in a Change in Control (within the meaning of the Dollar General Corporation Amended and Restated 2007 Stock Incentive Plan) of the Company or any offering of Company common stock or other security; (b) disaster-related charges; (c) any gains or losses associated with the Company's LIFO computation; and (d) unless the Committee disallows any such item, (i) any unbudgeted loss as a result of the resolution of a legal matter or (ii) any unplanned loss(es) or gain(s) related to the implementation of accounting or tax legislative changes or (iii) any unplanned loss(es) or gain(s) of a non-recurring nature, provided that in the case of each of (i), (ii) and (iii) such amount equals or exceeds \$1 million from a single loss or gain, as applicable, and \$10 million in the aggregate.
-The Committee established the threshold below which no bonus may be paid under 2020 Teamshare at 90% of the target level of the adjusted EBIT performance measure and the maximum above which no additional bonus may be paid at 120% of the target level of the adjusted EBIT performance measure.
+The Committee established the threshold below which no bonus may be paid under 2019 Teamshare at 90% of the target level of the adjusted EBIT performance measure and the maximum above which no additional bonus may be paid at 120% of the target level of the adjusted EBIT performance measure.
 The amount of bonus paid to named executive officers will vary between 0% and 300% of the target bonus payment amount based on actual Company performance compared to target performance on a graduated scale, with performance at the target level resulting in 100% of the target bonus amount being earned, subject to individual eligibility requirements and additional individual performance factors.
-If a named executive officer is determined to be eligible to receive a 2020 Teamshare bonus payout in accordance with the eligibility rules, adjustments to bonus payouts may be made upward or downward based upon individual performance or other factors.
-The target percentage of base salary payout for 2020 Teamshare for Mr. Vasos, Mr. Owen, Mr. Garratt and Mr. Reiser is 150%, 100%, 75% and 75%, respectively.
+If a named executive officer is determined to be eligible to receive a 2019 Teamshare bonus payout in accordance with the eligibility rules, adjustments to bonus payouts may be made upward or downward based upon individual performance or other factors.
+Mr. Vasos's target percentage of base salary payout for 2019 Teamshare is 150%, and Messrs.
+Garratt, Owen, Ravener and Reiser's target percentage of base salary payout for 2019 Teamshare is 75%.

-The foregoing description of 2020 Teamshare is a summary only, does not purport to be complete, and is qualified in its entirety by reference to the filed 2020 Teamshare Bonus Program document attached hereto as Exhibit 10.31.
+The foregoing description of 2019 Teamshare is a summary only, does not purport to be complete, and is qualified in its entirety by reference to the filed 2019 Teamshare Bonus Program document attached hereto as Exhibit 10.34.